-Of all the vegetable recipes I made for this Thanksgiving series, this is the one I can most imagine making again and again, for everyday.
-There's no giving up mashed potatoes, but these are sort of unexpected.
-Last week, the leftovers were absolutely delicious with this pork tenderloin with cranberry sauce, where appearance wasn't so important!
+Of all the vegetable recipes I made for 2007's Thanksgiving series, this is the one I can most imagine making again and again, for everyday.
+There's no giving up mashed potatoes but these are sort of unexpected.
+Last week, the leftovers were absolutely delicious with this pork tenderloin with cranberry sauce.

 Time to table: 60 minutes

 Makes about 3 - 4 cups, depending on the size of the cauliflower

 Big pot of salted water

 1 large head cauliflower